Cañada de la Virgen: Visiting the site

 The archaeological complex opened to the public on February 15, 2011.
 The site is open Tuesday through Sunday, from 9 am to 3 pm.
 For those without transportation or seeking bilingual guides, there are multiple tour operators in San Miguel de Allende that can provide expert guides and transportation.

 The site is unusually protected and there are some considerations for visitors.
 There is a Visitor Center with parking and a museum (opened in 2017).
 Access to the site is only by a scheduled shuttle bus which takes visitors near the site.
 From there, the walk is roughly 3 km round trip, and visitors must be accompanied by an escort who will ensure that they return to their shuttle bus on schedule; round trip time from the Visitor Center is 2.5 hours.
 No bags, backpacks or purses are allowed into the site because of recent thefts of artifacts.
-Small camera bags, cameras, and water are allowed.
+Currently (March 2025) cameras are strictly prohibited, but cell phones are allowed.
 Visitors with mobility issues may find the tour challenging.